SQL Advanced Notebook

 GROUP BY station_code;

-PERCENT_RANK() returns a value between 0 and 1: how many rows fall below this row, as a fraction.
-A station at 0.80 outperforms 80% of all stations.
+PERCENT_RANK() returns a value between 0 and 1: how many rows are below this row, as a fraction.
+A station at 0.80 beats 80% of all stations.

 CUME_DIST — Cumulative Distribution